leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 ## Deploy on Netlify

-Deploying on Netlify is straight forward and I assume you know the process already.
+Deploying on Netlify is straightforward.
+I assume you know the process already.

 But before we push your code changes to your Git provider, make sure to add `netlify.toml` at the root project directory.
 This file specifies the path of the folder where you want your functions to be of your site.